Does the Dignified Firing Exist?

 The Dreaded “Frog March”

 Companies downsize for many reasons.
 Often, it is in response to market conditions and a need to reduce operating costs.
 Increasing profitability can improve the value of a company’s shares.
 Sometimes, layoffs occur to grow productivity by replacing people with more efficient equipment and automation.
-A company can also restructure for strategic reasons, moving services of entire departments to outsourced, off-shore locations.
+A company can also restructure for strategic reasons, moving services and entire departments to outsourced, off-shore locations.
 Such are the realities of operating a business.
 Consequently, staff firings are a part of the equation.

 Over the years, the quest for operational efficiencies led corporate teams to examine processes and procedures for layoffs and terminations.
 And with this arrived swift and surgical methods for conducting firings.

-In the Army, when an employee handling sensitive information gets fired, they are marched out without notice and under guard.
+In the army, when an employee handling sensitive information gets fired, they are marched out without notice and under guard.
 They cannot say their goodbyes or collect personal belongings.
 Corporations have adopted this “Frog March” for themselves, as standard operating procedure when terminating employees.

 It is surgically clean.
 The effects of such firings came under close scrutiny by CBC Radio in a documentary on their show, The Sunday Edition.
 It starts out with a powerful quote, “The only thing they leave out is the handcuffs“.